ZupIT/horusec-docs/content/en/References/Vulnerabilities/_index.md

 Horusec is able to identify vulnerabilities using security tools known to the market, as well as using static analysis engines developed by the team itself.

-See more details about the tools used in the analysis of Horusec:
+See more details about the tools used in Horusec's analysis: